Form controls

 All KVision form controls have the following properties:

-- allows to set the size of the form control (normal, large or small Bootstrap style)disabled
+value- allows to get or set the value of the componentname- defines anameattribute of the HTML input elementsize- allows to set the size of the form control (normal, large or small Bootstrap style)disabled- defines whether the form control is disabled

 Text fields